toblinkz/doc-ssr-test/content/messaging.md

 --- | --- |
-generic | This channel is used to send promotional messages and messages to phone number not on dnd | dnd | On this channel all your messages  deliver whether there is dnd restriction or not on the phone number | whatsapp | This channels sends messages via WhatsApp |
+generic | This channel is used to send promotional messages and messages to phone number not on dnd | dnd | On this channel all your messages  deliver whether there is dnd restriction or not on the phone number | whatsapp | This channel sends messages via WhatsApp |

 ## Send message